 - Hummus — use store-bought for a super quick meal or follow our directions!

-- Spinach, arugula & spices — the hummus will be transformed thanks to these into a delicious creamy sauce.
+- Spinach, arugula & spices — the hummus will be transformed, thanks to these, into a deliciously creamy green sauce.

 These are the main ingredients for our vegan hummus pasta.
 Find suggested swaps below!

 If you don’t work with leftover cold pasta for this recipe, cook any pasta or noodles (we like spaghetti and soba noodles) according to package directions.

 Once they are al-dente, drain and set aside.
 Be sure to save some of the cooking water!